-NCCCO was awarded accreditation by the American National Standards Institute (ANSI) in 2007.
-Most NCCCO certification programs—Mobile, Tower, and Overhead Crane Operator, Signalperson, and Rigger Level I—are accredited by ANSI to the ISO/IEC 17024 International Standard for organizations that certify personnel.
+NCCCO was initially awarded accreditation by the American National Standards Institute (ANSI) in 2007 and then reaccredited by ANSI in 2012.
+Most NCCCO certification programs—Mobile, Tower, Overhead, and Articulating Crane Operator, Digger Derrick Operator, Signalperson, Rigger Level I, Rigger Level II, and Crane Inspector—are accredited by ANSI to the ISO/IEC 17024 International Standard for organizations that certify personnel.
 ANSI requirements are rigorous and designed to give assurance to those who depend on certification programs that the tests are fair, sound, and valid assessments of the knowledge and skills they are intended to measure.
 The decision of ANSI’s Professional Certification Accreditation Committee to award accreditation came only after exhaustive on-site and field audits of NCCCO’s management systems and psychometric procedures.

 The NCCCO crane operator programs are the only programs to have earned accreditations from both NCCA and ANSI as well as recognition by federal OSHA as meeting OSHA and ASME (ANSI) requirements for crane operator competency.